trevormil/trevormil/README.md

 #### Software Engineer | B.S./M.S in CS VT'22
 My Projects:

+Master's Thesis - Building a framework to enable universities and professors to host courses and store grades peer to peer with blockchain technology.

 EducationDAO - A decentralized course hosting platform aimed at decentralizing all aspects of higher education.

 Circle Game - An NFT social experiment game based on risk, scarcity, and game theory. (https://circlegame.io)